Azure/bicep-registry-modules/avm/res/app/job/README.md

 ### Parameter: `containers.probes.initialDelaySeconds`

 Number of seconds after the container has started before liveness probes are initiated.
+Defaults to 0 seconds.

-- Required: Yes
+- Required: No
 - Type: int

 ### Parameter: `containers.probes.periodSeconds`

 How often (in seconds) to perform the probe.
-Default to 10 seconds.
+Defaults to 10 seconds.

-- Required: Yes
+- Required: No
 - Type: int

 ### Parameter: `containers.probes.successThreshold`